sjsrey/narsc16/install.md

 [NbConvertApp] Making directory check_gds_stack_files [NbConvertApp] Making directory check_gds_stack_files [NbConvertApp] Writing 6243 bytes to check_gds_stack.md (gds_test) gauss:gds_env-master teaching$
 ```

+If your screen looks like the previous image, you are good to go.
+If not, read through the directions again closely.
+If you still have issues please email.

 ## Installation Under Linux

+If you are using Linux, two things:

+1. Awesome
-If you are using Linux, I'm assuming you know how to do this :->
+2. I'm assuming you know how to do this ;-> If that is a bad assumption, just email me.

 ## VirtualBox Option